lueckenlab/scAtlasTb_Tutorial/README.md

 ## Prerequisites

-The workflow has been build for Linux distributions and relies on Conda for environment management.
+The workflow has been built for Linux distributions and relies on Conda for environment management.
 Please ensure you have either [Miniforge](https://github.com/conda-forge/miniforge), [Conda](https://docs.conda.io/en/latest/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
 The toolbox has also been tested on macOS, but hardware acceleration may not be available.